 Horizon Fitness specializes in budget-friendly, in-home fitness equipment.
 When it comes to treadmills, Horizon offers affordable alternatives to brands like Matrix Fitness and Vision Fitness that sell higher-end treadmills for home gyms and health clubs starting at around $2,500.

 - Price Point: Horizon treadmills offer an affordable price point that most home-gym shoppers will appreciate.
-If you’re just starting your fitness journey, you probably don’t want to spend a small fortune on a machine; Horizon is the perfect place to start.
-The cheapest option, the T101, can be found on sale for just $599, and from there you can move up to the Elite T9-02 model which is priced at $1,999 and offers a five-year warranty on parts and 2 years on labor.
+If you’re just starting your fitness journey, you probably don’t want to spend a small fortune on a machine.
+Horizon is the perfect place to start.
+The cheapest option, the T101, can be found on sale for just $599, and from there you can move up to the 7.8 AT model which is priced at $1,999 and offers a five-year warranty on parts and two years on labor.